Department of Industry, Science and Resources: Major publications and strategies

 Following the publication of the department's "Critical Minerals Strategy 2023–2030" in June 2023, in November 2024, the Albanese government announced its "International Partnerships in Critical Minerals" program, to provide AU$40 million in grants across eight rare-earth mining projects.

-The Critical Minerals Office is responsible for publishing policies and other documents about critical minerals.
+The Critical Minerals Office, a "central coordination point" in relation to Australia's critical minerals sector, is responsible for publishing policies and other documents about critical minerals.

+Minister

+As of September 2026 there are four ministers heading the department: